karthik/life-hacks/travel.md

 - [A USB condom](http://www.amazon.com/PortaPow-Charge-Block-Adaptor-SmartCharge/dp/B00T0DW3F8) - Most charging outlets, especially rental cars/airports can easily download data without any warning.
 Attach one of these to prevent data transfer.

 ### __Sleep__
-I do my best to beat jet lag by hacking my sleep (yes I realize this sound a bit douchey).
+I do my best to minimize jet lag by hacking my sleep (yes I realize this sound a bit douchey).
 The suggestions that follow are probably not appropriate for most people.
 Warning: Your mileage/metabolism will most certainly vary and I recommend speaking to your medical professional first.

 a) **If you're landing before noon at your destination (TLDR: Sleep much of the plane ride)**
-Eat a substantial meal at the airport.
+- Eat a substantial meal at the airport.
 Try to avoid eating on the plane as much as possible.
-Hop on the plane, listen to some amazing ambient electronic music till cruising altitude then switch to movie (because by then the pilot will stop interrupting your movie).
-Then partway through movie, have a drink (optional) and pop an Ambien.
-Wake up at before landing (after 6+ hours of deep sleep), have coffee, then eat a giant greasy breakfast at your destination.
+- Read a book or watch a movie (or do anything else to stay awake for a couple of hours), then take an Ambien (you'll need a prescription from your doctor first), and fall asleep.
+Make sure there are at least 6 more hours on the flight so you'll have time to wake up _before_ landing.
+It really sucks to be grogy while clearing passport control.
+- Have coffee at your destination, then eat a giant greasy breakfast at your destination.
-This allows me to stay up till past 10pm at my destination and my cycle is reset when I fall asleep (might require another Ambien).
+- This allows me to stay up till past 10pm at my destination and my cycle is reset when I fall asleep.
+I sometimes take half an Ambien the first night to make sure I stay asleep through the night.

 b) **If landing at destination late afternoon to evening**:
 There is no set recommendation here but don't sleep much on the plane.
 Definitely nap for a couple of hours here and there but stay awake and watch as many bad movies as possible.
 Drink lightly, but not enough to put you to sleep.
 Then eat a light dinner at destination and take an Ambien and get to bed at 10pm or after.
 You'll comfortably wake up at 6 and have a great day.